Dual Diagnosis Treatment Columbus, GA

 Services provided:

-• Social skills development, case managers and sober housing services
+• Social skills training, housing services and transportation assistance

 Pathways Center Meriwether County - 41.5 miles from Columbus, GA

-Pathways Center Meriwether County is a dual diagnosis treatment center in Greenville, GA that offers treatment for substance abuse and mental health disorders that include bipolar disorder as well as binge eating.
+Pathways Center Meriwether County is a dual-diagnosis treatment center in Greenville, GA that provides treatment services for alcohol or drug addiction and mental health disorders that include major depressive disorder as well as post-partum depression.

 Address: 756 Woodbury Road, Greenville, GA 30222 in Meriwether County